 CPR (cardiopulmonary resuscitation) is a life-saving technique used in situations where a person’s heart has stopped beating or their breathing has stopped.
-Until emergency responders arrive, the procedure can save time promoting circulation and breathing.
+Until emergency responders arrive, the procedure can save time by promoting circulation and breathing.
 CPR is a combination of chest compressions and rescue breathing.

 Anyone interested in learning CPR should contact a local chapter of the American Red Cross or the American Heart Association.
 For a fee, non-profit organizations provide CPR training at various times.
 Certified instructors frequently teach courses in collaboration with top medical and educational authorities.
 Instructors can teach CPR using a variety of methods, such as videos, handouts, and demonstrations on mannequins that represent adults and infants to improve proper CPR techniques.
 CPR training classes may be available in your community, including at local schools, community colleges, hospitals, and fire departments.